AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59952-error-on-deleting-shared-catalog-with-same-group-id-as-another-shared-catalog.md

     }
     ```

-1. Try to delete any of the shared catalogs using the following Rest API call:
+1. Try to delete any of the shared catalogs using the following REST API call:

     ```
     /rest/default/V1/sharedCatalog/4